-Acne can be a terrible problem for teenagers.
+Severe Acne can be a terrible problem for teenagers.
 Around 8 in 10 of them will develop teen acne at some point, although for many, it’s usually quite mild and can be managed through over-the-counter products and a careful skincare regime.
 We look at what causes teen acne and what is the best treatment for teenage spots.

 Your skin naturally produces an oily substance called sebum through the sebaceous gland, which reaches the surface of the skin through the hair follicles.
 Looking at what causes teen acne, oily and unkempt skin cells due to poor hygiene often become clogged with excess sebum and are the cause of outbreaks.
-Severe acne can be caused when the sebaceous glands produce too much sebum which mixes with dead skin cells and ends up plugging the pores around the follicles, causing either whiteheads or blackheads.
+Severe acne can be caused when the sebaceous glands produce too much sebum which mixes with damaged skin cells and ends up plugging the pores around the follicles, causing either whiteheads or blackheads.
 The bacteria which normally live on the skin contaminate and infect the follicles, and end up resulting in spots.

 Hormones can have a significant impact on acne, not just on teenagers.
 Acne is a very common skin condition and can be a side-effect of contraception and is likely to recur when women go through menopause.
 If you are looking for great teenage acne treatment UK based companies.
 External factors which can cause or aggravate acne include cosmetics and hair gel, a condition known as ‘acne cosmetica’.

 The sebaceous glands are particularly sensitive to hormones, and in the case of boys, teen acne is triggered by increased levels of the testosterone hormone during puberty.
 In girls and women, acne can be caused by the hormone levels affected by the menstrual cycle.

-If over-the-counter medicines don’t work, or if your acne consists of nodules or cysts, it would be best to seek advice from your GP, or book an appointment with our consultant dermatologist.
+If over-the-counter medicines don’t work, or if your acne consists of nodules or cysts, it would be best to seek advice from your GP.
 In addition, the Skin to Love Clinic offers Isolaz® treatment – approved by the American FDA – which uses a combination of vacuum and light technology to extract dirt and excessive oil and destroy bacteria, as well as the pulse dye laser Regenlite which kills the acne-causing bacteria and triggers an immune response to help tackle the causes of acne.

 Contact us if you would like to make an appointment to see a specialist who can help you with teen acne or acne scarring.